Translations

 Thursday, December 08, 2016

 December 7, 1941.
-The mention of that date is sufficient.
-I was not yet born, but I have seen the film and photo footage.
-I have listened to the stories.
-I have seen the documentaries.
-I have heard my parents and grandparents talk about it.
-That date changed this country.
+The mention of the date is sufficient.
+I was not yet born, but I have seen video and photographic footage.
+I have listened to stories and watched documentaries.
+My parents and grandparents shared their remembrances of the day.
+The day changed this country.

-Yesterday was 12/7/2016, 75 years after that “infamous” day.
+Yesterday was December 7, 2016, seventy-five years after that infamous day.
 The weather was sunny and seasonally cool.
-I drove my new, ol’ truck, an ’06 Nissan Frontier, to and from the homeplace, for the first time, since my ol' ’95 Nissan truck died, and I almost did, when chicklet failed to yield to my right of way, on 3/29/2016.
-That date changed my life, at least for these several months.
+I drove my new old truck, a 2006 Nissan Frontier, to and from the homeplace.
+It was the first trip, since my old 1995 Nissan pickup truck died, and I almost died, when an uninsured chicklet failed to yield to my right of way on March 29, 2016.
+That date changed my life.

 Yes, I have improved.
 I can walk well enough, and I can drive.
 I am not yet able to hike up a mountain.
-On 12/5/2016, I was medically “released” to return to work, on 12/19/2016.
-I will work two weeks part-time; afterward, I will be back to full-time.
+On December 5, I was medically released to return to work on the 19th.
+The plan is to work part-time for two weeks.
+Afterward, I will be back to working full-time.

 Yay, rah.
-Ho hum.
+Ho-hum.
 Okay.
 I am still alive, and I have recovered well enough to drive and to return to work.
 Don’t get me wrong.
 I am glad that I am out and about, going toward a normal, active life.
 I can see a finish line up ahead.
-The end of the marathon is in sight.
+The end of this marathon is in sight.

 To those, if any, reading, I wish you and yours a Merry Christmas.
-Maybe, I will take my long-suffering wife with me to hunt a tree on Saturday, if I am physically up to it.
+Maybe I will take my long-suffering wife with me to hunt a Christmas tree on Saturday, if I am physically up to it.

 No comments: